slotdawg/contributing/Atom-Installation/atom-inst.rst

 .. figure:: images/2.png
   :width: 400px

-Click on the **Packges** button and the below screen should be shown for the github-plus packes.
+Click on the **Packages** button and the below screen should be shown for the github-plus packages.

 .. figure:: images/3.png
   :width: 400px

 Click on the **Install** button to have the package installed.

-Also have a look at this YouTube video to get some idea on what you have done just now: https://www.youtube.com/watch?v=TzKi6ZZtIAo.
+Have a look at this YouTube video to get some idea on what you have done just now: https://www.youtube.com/watch?v=TzKi6ZZtIAo.

-Repeat these steps for the foloowing extra packages
+Repeat these steps for the following extra packages

 1. Git-plus